US relief checks begin arriving as economic damage piles up

 With lockdowns and other restrictions bringing factories to a shuddering halt, American industrial output shriveled in March, registering its biggest decline since the U.S. demobilized in 1946 at the end of World War II.
 And retail sales fell by an unprecedented 8.7%, with April expected to be far worse.

-The world’s biggest economy this week began issuing one-time payments to tens of millions of people as part of its $2.2 trillion coronavirus relief package, with adults receiving up to $1,200 each and $500 per child to help households make the rent or cover other bills.
+The world’s biggest economy began issuing one-time payments this week to tens of millions of people as part of its $2.2 trillion coronavirus relief package, with adults receiving up to $1,200 each and $500 per child to help them the rent or cover other bills.
 The checks will be directly deposited into bank accounts or mailed to households, depending on how they filed their tax returns in the past.

-“We’re your typical America family.
-We live payday to payday,“ said Shepherd, who has a 9-year-old son.
-“It’s a blessing.
-It means a lot.”
+Among those who received a check was Jacqueline Gonzalez, a 32-year-old single mother who was laid off from her job as a bartender at a sports bar and lives with her mom, a schoolteacher, in Miami Lakes, Florida.
+Gonzalez paid her car insurance and gave her mother $500 for rent.
+She has signed up for food stamps.

+“There is no other form of income for us right now.
+We have no other choice.
+We can’t work from home,” she said.
+“We’re just sitting here.
+Bills are racking up.”

 In an unprecedented move, President Donald Trump’s name will be printed on the checks.
 Two administration officials, speaking on condition of anonymity because they were not authorized to discuss the matter, said the checks would not be delayed because of the decision.